darbyjohnston/Osprey/README.md

 Overview
 ========
-Osprey is an open source plugin that integrates the OSPRay renderer with the Rhino 3D modeler.
+Osprey is an open source plugin that integrates the OSPRay renderer and Rhino 3D modeler.
 OSPRay is an "open source, scalable, and portable ray tracing engine for high-performance, high-fidelity visualization on Intel Architecture CPUs."